- What is the hiring process at Concordia?

 - What are medical services like in Shanghai?

 Concordia accepts new applications in the fall.
-Staffing needs for the coming year are finalized by December 1.
+Staffing needs for the coming year are finalized by mid November.
 Applications should include a completed application form, a cover letter, a resume and letters of reference.
 A face-to-face interview is preferred; Skype is used as necessary for long-distance interviews.
 Successful applications will be notified with a contract and position details.

 As our mission states, we view every student as a gift from God, and are committed in Christian stewardship to educate students holistically, which includes intellectually, physically, emotionally, socially, and spiritually.
 We have found that quality educators who are Christian, intentionally nurture their students while providing the rigorous and comprehensive educational experience our parents desire for their children.
 At Concordia we look for teachers with depth in both their professional lives and faith walk.